huntersgordon/vroom/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<p>https://github.com/julienXX/terminal-notifier </p>

 ```
-please subscribe, comment and if you like this video make sure to leave a thumbs up
+please subscribe, comment and if you liked this video make sure to leave a thumbs up
 ```